 Tip One: Don’t Be So Self-Centered

 Also, remember that while you can be the center of attention, every situation isn’t all about you.
-Some of the most popular and successful people meet the needs of others.
-But, that requires actually trying to be concerned about the needs of others.
+Some of the most popular and successful people meet the needs of others while also meeting their own needs.
+But, that requires actually trying to be concerned about the needs of others first.

 Tip Two: Pity the Weak